Sorry, you need to enable JavaScript to visit this website.

 What is mycoprotein?

-Mycoprotein is a high-protein food ingredient derived from filamentous fungi, primarily species like Fusarium venenatum.
-It's typically used as a meat substitute in plant-based products, but as a whole food it can be used in many food applications
+Mycoprotein is a high-protein food ingredient derived from filamentous fungi.
+It's typically used as a protein and fiber base in plant-based meat, fish, dairy alternatives, but as a whole food it can be used in many food applications

 Is mycoprotein the same as mushrooms?